-If you're looking for a home that will work for you and your pets, then you should ask listing agents or refer directly to the apartment lease agreement to find out about the pet policy for the apartment.
+If you're looking for pet friendly aprtments in Chicago, then you should ask listing agents or refer directly to the apartment lease agreement to find out about the pet policy for the apartment.
 Inquire if the apartment has any conditions or restrictions for pet owners, such as breed restrictions and weight limitations for pets, and whether the building imposes other limitations on the pet’s use of the building.
 Dog owners should ask, for example, whether pets are permitted in the passenger elevator, in the lobby, and in any other common areas like the laundry room.

 Some landlords are flexible with regards to the pet policy in their apartments, but it’s quite common for larger apartment buildings to have a pet policy that limits the number and size of pets that will occupy the rental.
-Some landlords encourage pet ownership by making it affordable to bring a pet to the new apartment, while others charge monthly pet rents, an annual pet fee, and/or a refundable pet security deposit as a deterrent.
+Some landlords encourage dog friendly apartments by making it affordable to bring a pet to the new apartment, while others charge monthly pet rents, an annual pet fee, and/or a refundable pet security deposit as a deterrent.

 There are instances where landlords implement breed restrictions for dogs, but this trend is largely based on public misperception about dogs and their behavior.
 There is no way to determine if a dog is troublesome based on breed alone.
 The consensus among animal and pet care experts is that good pet owners make for good, well-behaved pets.